M-aljawaheri/jportov2/posts/tarb-lifestyle.md

 ## ***Indulging in the gluttony***

 As I entered my early 20s, I started being mindful of people around me, and as such I started listening to their problems, and as most people, I started trying to help.
 And the naivety of the young soul makes you try to solve everyone's life at first.
-A friend of mine was talking to me about how some feel downright emotionally manipulative as they lay out their lives.
+I was talking with a friend of mine from high school that felt that some lay out their lives in a way that feels downright emotionally manipulative.
 &nbsp;
 &nbsp;

-# revise this
-Having a conversation with your taxi driver, who seems to be in a bad marriage, in a bad economic situation, his kids hate him, not much left to do with his life, you start to struggle to find light at the end of his tunnel to give him hope, it almost depresses you as well.
+Having a conversation with your taxi driver, who seems to be in a bad marriage, in a bad economic situation, his kids hate him, he's in debt since 1974, you start to struggle to find light at the end of his tunnel to give him hope, it almost depresses you as well.
+This is an exaggeration but I think we've all met people or even felt this ourselves where we we start having compound problems where it's hard to see anything that is fixable because of such a complicated depdency chain.
 &nbsp;
 &nbsp;

-My friend was arguing that a lot of the times, these people talk from these dimlit lenses to gain empathy from others, even if they feel like they see their own light and hope, but I disagree, I think they live a Tarb life style.
+My friend was beginning to feel like these people talk from these dimmly lit lenses to gain empathy from others, even if they feel like they see their own light and hope, but I disagree, I think they live a Tarb life style.
+Or at least, have lived it enough to reach where they are.
 &nbsp;
 &nbsp;

-What I mean by the Tarb life style is that they have coccooned themselves in layers and layers of bad choices that eventually made the light beyond so dim, so dark, that no fire inside can any longer burn bright enough to see the hope around them.
+They have coccooned themselves in layers and layers of bad choices that eventually made the light beyond so dim, so dark, that no fire inside can any longer burn bright enough to see the hope around them.
 &nbsp;
 &nbsp;